JustinStevens05/cyWalk/Documents/SignUpEndpoints.md

 /signup
 ```

-**Example:** If your server is running on `http://localhost:8080`, the base URL for Sign-Up endpoints would be `http://localhost:8080/signup`.
+**Example:** If your server is running on `http://localhost:8080`, the base URL for sign-up endpoints would be `http://localhost:8080/signup`.

 ## Endpoints